mannaavik/powerplant-coding-challenge-sollution/PowerplantServiceSolution/README.md

 2. Run command “Dotnet build”
 3. Run command “Dotnet run –project powerplantservice/powerplantservice.csproj”
 4. Open the browser and browse url https://localhost:8888/swagger or http://localhost:8888/swagger

+----The docker file is also available by which anyone can containerize the application in Docker hub.